AndreChulo/Context-Resetter/README.md

 Minor Notes:

-BYO key to swap between Anthropic, Gemini, OpenAI, Deepseek, Groq, and OpenRouter models based on your token budget.
-Recommended to use an LLM seperate from the current conversation to provide the best results.
+BYO key to swap between Anthropic, Gemini, OpenAI, DeepSeek, Groq, and OpenRouter models based on token budget.
+Routing data through a secondary, independent model breaks the "echo-chamber" effect, so distillation is free bias from your primary conversational AI.

 100% static execution.
 API keys and document parsing (drag-and-drop .pdf and .docx) run entirely locally in the browser with zero backend.